arielfr/help-in-need-bot/README.md

     <img width="588" alt="captura de pantalla 2018-08-15 a la s 19 40 48" src="https://user-images.githubusercontent.com/4379982/44177196-208d5400-a0c3-11e8-84a1-4c01140643d5.png">
 </kbd>

-## Updates since the regional winners announcement
+## Updates since the regional winners were announced

 ### Migrated from a in memory database